HuyaneMatsu/hata/docs/topics/components.md

     return InteractionResponse(components=BUTTON_PING)
 ```

-Usually you can separate component commands' implementation to 3 parts.
-Defining static variables, defining the
+Usually you can separate component commands implementation in 3 parts: defining static variables, defining the
-command, defining the component interaction.
-If you keep this pattern, you cannot go wrong.
+command and defining the component interaction.
+Stick to this pattern, and you can't go wrong.

 ```py